 The following Nonprofit Recruiting Tips offer best practices that reflect the work and processes of highly effective organizational recruitment and hiring.

-- Find the passion.
 Seek to connect with, and network with candidates that passionately choose to be involved with the mission.
-The number one reason talented staff stay working in challenging nonprofit positions is their absolute love for the position and the people.
-Show a candidate prospect how much your organization shows its appreciations for its staff and gains undeniable satisfaction from creating impact through your programs, and position your organization at the top of the candidates list of organizations and opportunities they are considering.
+The number one reason talented staff stays working in challenging nonprofit positions is their absolute love for the position and the people.
+Show a candidate prospect how much your organization shows its appreciation for its staff and gains undeniable satisfaction from creating impact through your programs, and position your organization at the top of the candidate’s list of organizations and opportunities they are considering.

 Nonprofit recruiting best practice: only hire and advertise the title level you can afford.

-Nonprofit recruiting best practice: Be strategic and always make sure the people you reach out to network with are the true dream candidate match in title, experience and industry.
-Go after the e same title, experience level and industry you are recruiting for.
+Nonprofit recruiting best practice: Be strategic and always make sure the people you reach out to network with are the true dream candidate match in title, experience, and industry.
+Go after the same title, experience level and the industry you are recruiting for.

 Nonprofit recruiting best practice: meet with two to three contacts in the same role you recruit for (or industry) that are NOT on the market and learn from how they view you.
 Buy them lunch and learn about what they assumed about your organization after a brief look.
 How big they think you are.
 How fast they assume you make decisions.
 What your place in the industry is.
 What experience level they think your staff is.
 If they see you as stagnant, growing, in need of change, and what they assume about you.
 The key is learning from people that do not know you well, and do it individually.
 Nothing will help you more in recruiting than truly understanding what people assume about your organization.